 3. Redragon K552 RED LED Backlit Keyboard

 If you're looking for an LED keyboard that comes in at under $50, Redragon's K552 is a great place to start.
-This cheap keyboard doesn't come with a lot of unnecessary frills, but it's a solid mechanical gaming keyboard that gets the fundamentals right on the money.
-The construction here is great: rugged, durable, and well capable of taking a hit or three.
+This budget keyboard doesn't come with a lot of unnecessary frills, but it's a solid mechanical gaming keyboard that gets the fundamentals right on the money.
+The construction here is great: rugged, durable, and well capable of taking a hit or two.
 Underneath the sturdy plastic surface is a solid metal frame, and the mechanical keys are mounted on Cherry Blue equivalent switches.

 This is a Tenkeyless keyboard, so you won't be using it for your accounting purposes, but that allows the K552 to be significantly more compact in size.
 The LED lighting is functional but minimal, consisting simply of red backlighting that can have the dimness adjusted.
-The ability to swap out the WASD and arrow keys makes it a great choice for left handed players.
+The ability to swap out the WASD and arrow keys makes it a great choice for left-handed players.

-4. Razer Cynosa Chroma Gaming Keyboard
+4. CORSAIR K55 RGB Gaming Keyboard

 5. Dell Alienware AW768 Pro Gaming Keyboard